What Is Medical Malpractice?

 - Chicago Medical Malpractice Laws

-- Medical Malpractice Infographic
+- Chicago Medical Malpractice Infographic

-- Medical Malpractice In Chicago IL FAQs
+- Chicago Medical Malpractice FAQs

 In the state of Illinois, medical malpractice occurs when a healthcare provider, such as a doctor, nurse, or medical facility, deviates from the accepted standard of care within the medical community, resulting in injury or harm to the patient.
 This could include acts of negligence like misdiagnosis, delayed diagnosis, surgical errors, medication mistakes, or improper treatment plans.